rachanakafle/rachana-made-template/project/project-plan-example.md

 ## Description

 This project aims to compare the covid-19 cases between European and Asian countries to find out covid-19 effect in the past and also help to forecast covid-19 cases in the future.
-This project analyzes total cases,total cases, total deaths, total recovered, and activate cases by using machine machine learning or deep learning method.
+This project analyzes total cases,total cases, total deaths, total recovered, and activate cases by using machine learning or deep learning method.

 ## Datasources
 ### Datasource1: Asia Covid 19 cases